 And, lastly, DON'T forget to drive on the left!

-There are definitely a few things you'll want to make sure to bring in order to help you check off these bucket list items.
+There are definitely a few things you'll want to make sure to bring in order to help you have a great New Zealand road trip.
 Things like:

 - A – or how about a ?